Skip to contents

 - Rscript -e 'devtools::check()'

+The install_command() output is portable across CI systems.
 For Jenkins, Drone, or shell-driven CI, write the install script once:

 Then call sh ci/install-sysreqs.sh from any CI runner.